h2oai/h2ogpt/docs/FAQ.md

    - `API_OPEN`: Whether API access is visible,
    - `ALLOW_API`: Whether to allow API access,
    - `CUDA_VISIBLE_DEVICES`: Standard list of CUDA devices to make visible.
+   - `PING_GPU`: ping GPU every few minutes for full GPU memory usage by torch, useful for debugging OOMs or memory leaks
+   - `GET_GITHASH`: get git hash on startup for system info.
+Avoided normally as can fail with extra messages in output for CLI mode

 These can be useful on HuggingFace spaces, where one sets secret tokens because CLI options cannot be used.